World War Two poster from the Railway Executive

 realistic option for relatively long distance journeys - and they always

-Usually long distance journeys were a matter of necessity or special
+So long distance journeys were a matter of necessity or special

-treats.
+treats for families - although not of course for forces personnel.
 Money and resources were in short supply, and everyone felt that

 they shouldn't travel without good reason.